yale-cpsc-419-templates/pset-2-template/README.md

 Rename this file `TEMPLATE_README.md` and replace it with a new `README.md` file.
 Your new `README` file must contain:

  * Your name and netid and your teammate's name and netid, at the beginning of the file
-* A paragraph describing your contribution, and another paragraph describing your teammate's contribution
+ * A paragraph describing your contribution, and another paragraph describing your teammate’s contribution.
-    * Please be thorough; we are looking for two substantial paragraphs, not a sentence or two
+     * Please be thorough; we are looking for two substantial paragraphs, not a sentence or two.
-* A description of whatever help (if any) you received from other people while doing the assignment
+ * A description of whatever help (if any) you received from other people while doing the assignment.
-* A description of the sources of information that you used while doing the assignment, that are not direct help from other people
+ * A description of the sources of information that you used while doing the assignment, that are not direct help from other people.
-* An indication of how much time you spent doing the assignment, rounded to the nearest hour
+ * An indication of how much time you spent doing the assignment, rounded to the nearest hour.
  * Your assessment of the assignment:
      * Did it help you to learn?
      * What did it help you to learn?
      * Do you have any suggestions for improvement? *Etc.*
-* (Optionally) Any information that will help us to grade your work in the most favorable light
+ * (Optionally) Any information that will help us to grade your work in the most favorable light.
-    * In particular, describe all known bugs and explain why any pylint style warnings you received are unavoidable or why you know better than pylint (a convincing argument may negate some pylint style penalties you accrue)
+     * In particular, describe all known bugs and explain why any `pylint` style warnings you received are unavoidable or why you know better than `pylint` (a convincing argument might negate some `pylint` style penalties you may accrue).

 Your README file must be a plain text file: don't create it using Microsoft Word or any other word processor, although you are encouraged to format it using [markdown](https://www.markdownguide.org/) tags.

 Package your assignment files by [creating a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) on GitHub in your assignment repository.
 There must be at least the following files with the following (exact) names in that repository when you submit it:

 * `README.md`